sosy-lab/java-smt/doc/Developers-How-to-Release-into-Maven.md

 - Later `release` your staged bundle.
   After some delay (a few hours) the release is automatically synced to Maven Central.

-For publishing binary solvers like Boolector, CVC4, MathSAT5, or Z3, the process is similar:
+For publishing binary solvers like Boolector, CVC4, MathSAT5, Yices2, or Z3, the process is similar:
 - Execute `ant stage-SOLVER` to upload the currently installed binary solvers into the [Nexus Repository Manager] whenever there was an update for the corresponding solver.
   This is ideally done directly after an release of the solver to our [Ivy Repository][].
+  For Yices2, we might require the execution of `ant stage-javasmt-yices2` to release the package `javasmt-yices2`.
 - Login to the [Nexus Repository Manager][] and freeze (`close`) the entry in the [staging repositories][], and inspect the files for correctness and completeness!
 - Later `release` your staged bundle.